tuannvm/slack-mcp-client/README.md

 5. **Infrastructure** ensures production-ready deployment:
    - Unified JSON configuration with environment variable support
    - Prometheus metrics for observability and monitoring
+   - OpenTelemetry tracing with Langfuse and OTLP providers
    - Structured logging for debugging and analytics

 ## Features